wetryingtodorock/getblock-docs/en/rpc-service/etc/json-rpc/etc_priv_distributeRawTransaction.md

 ---
-title: etc:priv_distributeRawTransaction \[POST\] {disallowed}
+title: priv_distributeRawTransaction  {disallowed} - Ethereum Classic
-description: Distributes a signed, RLP encoded private transaction.
+description: Example code for the priv_distributeRawTransaction  {disallowed} json-rpc method. Сomplete guide on how to use priv_distributeRawTransaction  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters